Armando Ríos

-Armando Ríos (born September 13, 1971) is a left-handed outfielder who played in Major League Baseball from 1998 through 2003.
+Armando Ríos (born September 13, 1971) is a Puerto Rican professional baseball outfielder who played in Major League Baseball from 1998 through 2003.
+He batted and threw left-handed.

 Career

 Rios played center field for Louisiana State University from 1991 to 1993.

 Armando Ríos first reached the majors in 1998 with the San Francisco Giants, spending part of four seasons with them before moving to the Pittsburgh Pirates (2001–02) and Chicago White Sox (2003).
 His most productive season came in 2001, when he hit .260 in 95 games and posted career-highs in home runs (14), RBI (50), runs (38), hits (83) and doubles (17).

 Since his last MLB season, Rios has played in the Pacific, International, and Atlantic leagues.

 In 2006, Ríos played with the Algodoneros de Guasave in the Mexican Pacific League.
 In 2008, Ríos played for the Tigres del Licey in the Dominican Winter Baseball League.
 Currently, Ríos is playing baseball in Carolina, Puerto Rico.

 Ríos is an admitted user of performance-enhancing drugs, testifying in the BALCO case after surgeries on his knee, elbow, and shoulder.
 He is one of the players mentioned in the 2007 Mitchell Report.